sanyesmine/sole-and-ankle-revisited-v2/README.md

 Alright, let's implement the hamburger menu!

 For convenience, a new component has been created for you, `MobileMenu`.
 It's not really a modal yet, though.
-Your job is to make it look _and_ act like a modal, so that clicking on the hamburger menu opens the mobile navigation:
+Your job is to make it look _and_ act like a modal, so that clicking on the hamburger menu opens the mobile navigation.

-STOPSHIP GIF

 You'll need to update the hamburger-menu button we added in Exercise 2 to flip `showMobileMenu` to `true`.